anjackson/codex/content/patterns/info_flow.md

 ## Summary

-These three distict information flow patterns show how easy it is to accidentally stray from the linear OAIS flow.
-This is not necessarily a problem, but it's important to be aware of the balance of risks in each case.
+These three distict information flow patterns show that there are fully functional and widespread archival information flows that are not strictly OAIS conformant.
+This is not a problem with the arhives, but with the assumptions withing OAIS.
+Each workflow has it's place, but it's important to be aware of the balance of benefits and risks of each approach.

 A backup that's never been tested is no backup at all, and while this usually applies to storage and replication, it also applies to our AIPs and DIPs.

 [^1]: Unless you have a time machine.
 But in that case, you don't need to worry about digital preservation.